gwen001/urlgrabber/README.md

 	1. Google via Lynx
 	2. Google via INURLBR
 	3x.
 Wget, x=depth, default=1
+	4. Waybackurls
 	9x.
-Loop, will check the source code of urls found to try to get new urls, x=how many loops, default=1
+Loop, will check the source code of urls found to try to get new urls, x=how many loops, default=1 (not implemented yet)
 ```

 I don't believe in license.